Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details:

 After her voyage had been completed she was ordered into Hurtigruten service between Mosjøen and Kirkenes.
-On May 3, 2 of her crew were injured when she came under air attack on Solbergfjord.
+On May 3, 2 of her crew were injured when she came under air attack in Solbergfjord.
 Requisitioned for use as troop transport.
-Knew about the planned meeting at Kågsund on June 7-1940 (D/S Finmarken has details on this), but didn't have enough fuel to make it further west from there.
+Knew about the planned meeting at Kågsund on June 7-1940 (please see D/S Finmarken for more details on this), but didn't have enough fuel to make it further west from there.
 She was on the coast of Finnmark when notification of the plan reached her.
-She got what she needed at Hammerfest, proceeded from Sarnespollen/Honningsvåg to Longyearbyen, Svalbard on June 9, was replenished with coal again there and continued to Iceland.
-On June 17 she was put into service as troop transport between England, Iceland, the Faroe Islands and the Shetland Islands.
+She got what she needed in Hammerfest, proceeded from Sarnespollen/Honningsvåg to Longyearbyen, Svalbard on June 9, was replenished with coal again there and continued to Iceland.
+On June 17 she was put into service as troop transport between the U.K., Iceland, the Faroe Islands and the Shetland Islands.

 POST WAR: